pankalos/schema-api/README.md

 kubectl get pv,pvc -A
 ```

-> Deleting the PVC will also delete the dynamically provisioned PV and its data.
-If the provisioner deployment is removed, existing PVs become unusable until it is restored.
+> Deleting the PVC also deletes the dynamically provisioned PV and its data.

 ---

 ## 2. Quick Deployment Guide: MinIO

 [MinIO](https://docs.min.io/enterprise/aistor-object-store/installation/kubernetes/) is used here as the S3-compatible storage backend.
 The deployment uses the **MinIO Operator** and a **Tenant**, both installed from local Helm charts.

 ### 1. Install the MinIO Operator